imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 Used to specify the width of the output image.
 Accepts integer value greater than 1.
 If a value between 0 and 1 is specified, it acts as a percentage width.
 Therefore, 0.1 means 10% of the original width, 0.4 means 40% of the original width, and so on.

 You can also specify the `auto`_ _value for this parameter (w-auto).
-Doing so will instruct ImageKit to read the width value from the [Width Client Hint](https://imagekit.io/responsive-images/#width) request header.
+Doing so will instruct ImageKit to read the width value from the [Sec-CH-Width Client Hint](https://imagekit.io/responsive-images/#sec-ch-width) request header.
 Learn more about client hints [here](../client-hints.md).

 You can also provide an arithmetic expression such as `iw_div_2`, `cw_mul_0.8`, or `ih` as a value for this parameter.
 Doing so will first calculate the value of the expression and then apply transformations using that value.
 Learn more about arithmetic expressions [here](../arithmetic-expressions-in-transformations.md).